Vishwanath: Apple fighting FBI attempt to get "backdoor" into company's technology, but how does Apple protect user privacy?

 In between all this, we, the users, are left to fend for ourselves.
 Often breaches remain unreported, or even undetected.
 Many security flaws are found by security enthusiasts or accidentally stumbled upon by affected consumers, sometimes months after a breach.
 Worse yet, many users are oblivious to the problem and continue to use these gadgets.
 Why?
 Because there exists no single gateway to learn about the security of new products outside of the online feedback from other users, most of who have little technical understanding of security.

 But there is something that companies like Apple and Amazon can do.
 And they could do it now.

-.
+First, iOS and Android operating systems have specific technical guidelines for app developers, but these are designed to protect their operating systems, not our data, from being “exfiltrated” – taken without our consent – out of a gadget that connects through the app.
 Here, technology companies like Apple and Amazon act as mere intermediaries that provide their platforms for exchanging products.
 Instead, such technology companies should create and mandate security standards that gadget makers must adhere to, providing standards of protection for all of us.